 The specificity of this commitment's objective is medium.
 While the deliverables are measurable, the commitment language does not specify exactly which policies are intended to support CPA.
 In previous action plans, deliverables related to CPA included a COA memorandum circular regarding CPA operational guidelines and a resolution (COA Resolution 2014-002) creating the Project Management Unit.
 Additionally, in the previous action plan, a CPA handbook was developed.
 The other deliverables are similarly vague: there have been numerous CPA capacity-building activities and it is not clear which five would be accounted for under this OGP commitment.
-For the final deliverable, it is unclear whether the 25 citizen auditors target refers to organizations or individual representatives of CSOs.
+For the final deliverable, it is unclear whether the 25 citizen auditors target refers to individuals representing 25 different organizations or 25 idividuals that are not necessarily representative of CSOs or 25 representatives of an unexact number of CSOs.

-The clearest contribution of CPA to public audit is being a "force-multiplier".
+The clearest contribution of CPA to public audit is being a "force-multiplier"3.
 Citizens are "deputized" as public auditors enabling COA to cover for projects.
-Since citizens are directly involved, auditing looks beyond the technical and checks whether the projects are beneficial to citizens.
-The effectiveness of CPA in ensuring the enforcement of audit findings to hold power to account has yet to be established, but it could make this initiative transformative if sustained and scaled up.
-To ANSA-EAP, the opening up of agencies to audit, as well as the changes implemented by agencies based on audit findings, helps to prompt timely response from government.
+Since citizens are directly involved, the auditing looks beyond the technical specifications of the projects and also checks whether the projects are beneficial to citizens.
+Evidence proving the effectiveness of CPA in ensuring the enforcement of audit findings to hold power to account has yet to be clearly established.
+As COA shared, "...up to the year 2016, the COA was still at the "expansion of the pilot audits" phase.
+Thus, the COA does not as yet expect to attain the impact, or ultimate effect of the COA as a reform strategy for enhanced transparency and accountability..."4 There are, however, positive gains: "direct involvement of citizens in the public audit process made the said process transparent to the public; auditees whose projects have been audited using the CPA technique have been more receptive of audit recommendations, i.e., the implementation of COA recommendations were more immediate than those in the COA audits that did not use CPA."5 To ANSA-EAP, the opening up of agencies to audit, as well as the changes implemented by agencies based on audit findings, helps to prompt timely response from government.6

-The prospect of sustainability and scaling up remains dim because the undertakings/ activities of CSOs remain donor-dependent.
-COA is already providing resources to cover direct costs of citizen auditors, but this is insufficient to cover intermediary CSO work, such as mobilization, coordination, and capacity building of volunteers from participating CSOs and processing and analysis of results.
+The prospect of sustainability and scaling up is being addressed with COA providing resources to cover direct costs of the COA activities, including resource requirements for capacity building and processing and analysis of results of audits.
+However, the funding for 'management fee' of conduit CSOs that provide COA with technical assistance continue to be donordependent.7

 This is a continuing commitment from the first action plan.
-The earlier reports accounted for preparatory activities such as the setting up of a management unit in COA and mobilization of CSOs, conduct of auditing and release of audit reports.
-In light of this, the potential impact of the deliverables under the third action plan for this commitment is 'Minor.'
-The deliverables are the same as in the past and steps towards sustainability remain pending.
+The earlier IRM and PH-OGP reports accounted for activities that substantially and clearly delivered gains, such as the setting up of a management unit in COA and mobilization of CSOs8, conduct of auditing and release of audit reports9.
+The potential impact of the deliverables under the third action plan for this commitment is rated as minor to "Moderate." because the deliverables are the same as in the past and it remains to be seen if sustainability, scale and effectiveness in holding power to account will be achieved and/or continued.